noppa/text-security/README.md

 Disc <img src="https://cdn.rawgit.com/noppa/text-security/master/assets/disc.svg" width="5px">
 circle <img src="https://cdn.rawgit.com/noppa/text-security/master/assets/circle.svg" width="10px">
-and square <img src="https://cdn.rawgit.com/noppa/text-security/master/assets/square.svg" width="10px"> For example, setting `font-family: "text-security-circle"` for an element should then display all the element's characters in concealed way, like it was an password field.
+and square <img src="https://cdn.rawgit.com/noppa/text-security/master/assets/square.svg" width="10px"> For example, setting `font-family: "text-security-circle"` for an element should then display all the element's characters in a concealed way, like it was a password field.

  **Why?**
  ------
- In case you wan't to get the benefits of `input[type="password"]` but also combine that with other element types, like `input[type="tel"]`.
+ In case you want to get the benefits of `input[type="password"]` but also combine that with other element types, like `input[type="tel"]`.